 Ha’kyo Jung is a children’s song from Korea that would be great for practicing half note, as well as pentatonic melodies.
 I used to teach Ha’kyo Jung in my class from a recording by the Making Music series (a lifetime ago).
-However, you can find a recording of this song with the book Roots and Branches: A Legacy of Multicultural Music for Children.
-If you don’t have a copy, you can find the recording HERE.
+You can also find this song in the book Roots and Branches: A Legacy of Multicultural Music for Children.

 Ha’kyo Jung Movement Ideas

 Often times, when teaching a song, I would collaborate with my students to come up with movements.
 I would then use those movements with other classes or have each class create their own.
 For songs that weren’t in their native language, we would discuss the translation and try to come up with moves that matched the words.
 This way, when they were singing the foreign language, the movements helped to remind them what they were singing about.
 Their actions didn’t always fit the translation, and that’s okay too.
 Here’s one of the movement ideas they created:

 Students form a large circle.
 Each student has jingle bells (or you can use body percussion).